RISE AGAINST DOMESTIC VIOLENCE SA

 LEADERSHIP STRUCTURE

-RISE is led by its Founder, Zenda-Lee Williams, who holds full and final decision-making authority.
+RISE is led by its Founder, Zenda-Lee Williams, whose vision, personal journey of survival, and dedication continue to define the organisation's direction and mission and holds full and final decision-making authority.

 SUCCESSION AND CONTINUITY PLANNING